DeconGel

 DeconGel is a gel created by CBI Polymers INC used to clean up after chemical and nuclear disasters.
 The product has been tested by numerous agencies and organizations in Japan including first responders, nuclear power plant operators, and private companies.

 History

-DeconGel was created by CBI Polymers INC in Honolulu, Hawaii in June of 2011.
+DeconGel was created by CBI Polymers INC in Honolulu, Hawaii in June 2011.
 Since then it has been used commercially to clean up chemicals and nuclear waste.
 Most notably being in Japan after the Fukushima nuclear disaster after the March 11, 2011 earthquake and subsequent tsunami compromised reactors and cooling baths at TEPCO’s Daiichi Nuclear Power Station left high levels of radiation on the Asahimachi Baptist School Building.

 Formulation

-While CBI Polymers has kept the full formulation a secret, The formula is a mix of Surfactants, Chelates, Thixotropy, Wetting Agents, Defoamer, Biocides and Buffers.
+While CBI Polymers has kept the full formulation a secret, The formula is a mix of surfactants, helates, thixotropy, wetting agents, defoamer, biocides and buffers.